some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The interface specification defines the exact position of all parameters in the PDU and has to consider the memory alignment.
 The serialization shall not try to automatically align parameters but shall be aligned as specified in the interface specification.

-SOME/IP payload should be placed in memory so that the SOME/IP payload is suitable aligned.
+The SOME/IP payload should be placed in memory so that the SOME/IP payload is suitable aligned.
 For infotainment ECUs an alignment of 8 Bytes (i.e. 64 bits) should be achieved, for all ECU at least an alignment of 4 Bytes shall be achieved.

 .. feat_req:: ⓘ
     :id: feat_req_someip_170